 The relationships between ‘net zero’ emissions, temperature outcomes and carbon dioxide removal

 Article 4 of the Paris Agreement sets an objective to ‘achieve a balance between anthropogenic emissions by sources and removals by sinks of greenhouse gases’ (Section 1.2).
-This box addresses the relationship between such a balance and the corresponding evolution of global surface temperature, with or without the deployment of large-scale Carbon Dioxide Removal (CDR), using the definitions of ‘net zero CO2 emissions’ and ‘net zero greenhouse gas (GHG) emissions’ of the AR6 Glossary (Annex VII: Glossary).
+This box addresses the relationship between such a balance and the corresponding evolution of global surface temperature, with or without the deployment of large-scale carbon dioxide removal (CDR), using the definitions of ‘net zero CO2 emissions’ and ‘net zero greenhouse gas (GHG) emissions’ of the AR6 Glossary (Annex VII).

 ‘Net zero CO2 emissions’ is defined in AR6 as the condition in which anthropogenic CO2 emissions are balanced by anthropogenic CO2 removals over a specified period.
 Similarly, ‘net zero GHG emissions’ is the condition in which metric-weighted anthropogenic GHG emissions are balanced by metric-weighted anthropogenic GHG removals over a specified period.
-The quantification of net zero GHG emissions thus depends on the GHG emission metric chosen to compare emissions of different gases, as well as the time horizon chosen for that metric.
-(For a broader discussion of metrics, see Box 1.3 and Chapter 7, Section 7.6, and WGIII Cross-Chapter Box 2.)
+The quantification of net zero GHG emissions thus depends on the GHG emissions metric chosen to compare emissions of different gases, as well as the time horizon chosen for that metric.
+(For a broader discussion of metrics, see Box 1.3 and Section 7.6, and WGIII Cross-Chapter Box 2.)

-Technical notes expanding on these definitions can be found as part of their respective entries in the Annex VII: Glossary.
+Technical notes expanding on these definitions can be found as part of their respective entries in the Glossary.
 The notes clarify the relation between ‘net zero’ CO2 and GHG emissions and the concept of carbon and GHG neutrality, and the metric usage set out in the Paris Rulebook [Decision 18/CMA.1, annex, paragraph 37].

 A global net zero level of CO2, or GHG, emissions will be achieved when the sum of anthropogenic emissions and removals across all countries, sectors, sources and sinks reaches zero.
 Achieving net zero CO2 or GHG emissions globally, at a given time, does not imply that individual entities (i.e., countries, sectors) have to reach net zero emissions at that same point in time, or even at all (see WGIII, TS Box 4 and Chapter 3).

 Net zero CO2 and net zero GHG emissions differ in their implications for the subsequent evolution of global surface temperature.
 Net zero CO2 emissions result in approximately stable CO2-induced warming, but overall warming will depend on any further warming contribution of non-CO2 GHGs.
-The effect of net zero GHG emissions on global surface temperature depends on the GHG emission metric chosen to aggregate emissions and removals of different gases.
-For GWP100 (the metric in which Parties to the Paris Agreement have decided to report their aggregated emissions and removals), net zero GHG emissions would generally imply a peak in global surface temperature, followed by a gradual decline (Chapter 7, Section 7.6.2; see also Chapter 4, Section 4.7.1 regarding the Zero Emission Commitment).
+The effect of net zero GHG emissions on global surface temperature depends on the GHG emissions metric chosen to aggregate emissions and removals of different gases.
+For GWP100 (the metric in which Parties to the Paris Agreement have decided to report their aggregated emissions and removals), net zero GHG emissions would generally imply a peak in global surface temperature, followed by a gradual decline (Section 7.6.2; see also Section 4.7.1 regarding the Zero Emission Commitment).
 However, other anthropogenic factors, such as aerosol emissions or land use-induced changes in albedo, may still affect the climate.

-The definitions of net zero CO2 and GHG should also be seen in relation to the various CDR methods discussed in the context of climate change mitigation (see Chapter 5, Section 5.6, which also includes an assessment of the response of natural sinks to CDR), and how it is employed in scenarios used throughout the WG I and III reports, as described in Section 1.6.1.
-(See also WGIII, Chapters 3, 7 and 12.)
+The definitions of net zero CO2 and GHG should also be seen in relation to the various CDR methods discussed in the context of climate change mitigation (see Section 5.6, which also includes an assessment of the response of natural sinks to CDR), and how it is employed in scenarios used throughout the WG I and WGIII reports (Section 1.6.1; see also WGIII Chapters 3, 7 and 12.)